The Sandman (1991 film): Plot

 Late on a moonlit evening, a young boy is sent up to bed by his mother.
 He walks through the darkened hallway of his house and ascends the long, narrow flights of stairs alone, becoming increasingly paranoid that something is following him, until he reaches the safety of his bedroom.
-As he's drifting off to sleep, he sees a face appear in the crescent Moon outside his window.
+As he's drifting off to sleep, he sees a face appear in the crescent Moon outside his window, which looks back at him.

 At the bottom of the stairs, the Sandman, a monstrous bird-like creature, appears, looking like the face the boy saw.
 He begins to clamber upstairs, slamming doors and creaking floorboards all the way to let the boy know of its impending presence.
 Frightened, the boy accidentally knocks over his oil lamp — alerting the monster to exactly what room he is in.
 The boy hides under the covers, as a figure opens the door and approaches his bed.
 It is revealed to be his mother, who retrieves the broken lamp and tucks him in for the night.
 As he falls asleep, feeling safe once more, the Sandman appears in his room and begins to make noise, trying to rouse him.
 When the boy finally opens his eyes, the monster blows sand in them and takes something from him, before departing through the bedroom window.

 The Sandman returns to his nest on the Moon, where his hungry children are waiting.
 The Sandman gets out the boy's eyes, which he plucked out, and feeds his young with them.

 In the post-credits scene, the eyeless boy, wanders around bumping into unseen people and waving at them.
 He then looks at the camera, and then it shows that there were others like him, also looking at the camera.